 Looking to improve your company’s culture?
 According to Forbes, 92% of companies said that improving their company’s culture would improve the value of the company.
 That’s right, in addition to boosting overall employee morale, culture can also increase revenue.
 Rev.io has had a fantastic culture since we started in 2002.
 As a leading provider of IoT and telecom billing software with several Best Places to Work and Top Workplaces awards under our belt, we’re sharing the secret sauce to cultivating culture the Rev.io way.

 Companies often struggle with which department should lead the charge towards a strong company culture.
 The truth is, it begins with your leadership team and prioritizing business initiatives around your most important asset, your employees.

-At Rev.io, we believe that developing a strong culture begins with defining your mission and company values.
+At Rev.io, we believe that developing a strong organizational culture begins with defining your mission and company values.
 Our mission to help clients grow revenue efficiently, along with our vision to be the best billing software and back-office company in the world by providing innovative solutions and extraordinary service to our clients and end-users, together drive our goals and strategic initiatives.